tari-labs/tari-university/src/protocols/intro-to-i2P/MainReport.md

 ## Background
 Invisible Internet Project (I2P), Tor and Virtual Private Networks (VPNs) are well-known anonymity networks used by millions of people across the world.
 Most people use them as a way to securely and privately browse the Internet.
-These networks have very similar characteristics but also very big differences and hence work in very specific ways.
+These networks have very similar characteristics but also have very big differences in the ways that they try to anonymise the internet traffic of users.

-In this report we'll examine what the I2P network is, the paradigms of how it works, its security infrastructure and its usefulness in the blockchain domain.
+In this report, we'll examine what the I2P network is, the paradigms of how it works, its security infrastructure and its usefulness in the blockchain domain.

 ## Introduction to I2P Network